Erewhon: In popular culture

-Erewhon Market is the name of an upscale Los Angeles-based natural foods grocery chain originally founded in Boston in 1966.
-The store’s co-founder Aveline Kushi named it after Erewhon because it was the favorite book of her mentor, George Ohsawa.
+Erewhon Market is the name of an upscale U.S. natural foods grocery chain based in Los Angeles.
+The store's co-founder Aveline Kushi named it after Erewhon because it was the favorite book of her mentor, George Ohsawa.

-Erewhon is also the name of an independent speculative fiction publishing company founded in 2018 by Liz Gorinsky.
+Erewhon was also the name of an independent speculative fiction publishing company founded in 2018 by Liz Gorinsky.
+It was acquired by Kensington Publishing in 2022, where it now functions as an imprint.